Shoulder Problems

 - "3 Pack" examination

-"extra-articular" - direct palpation of bicipital groove
+- direct palpation of bicipital groove

 - throwing test

-"Intra-articular" - active compression test
+- active compression test

-- 90 abd ER isometric test - palpate biceps tendon in bicipital groove if pain anterior it's a tendon problem, if the pain is posterior then it is likely to be internal impingement
+- 90 abd ER isometric test -> palpate biceps tendon in bicipital groove if pain anterior it's a tendon problem, if the pain is posterior then it is likely to be internal impingement

 - tightness of the posterior capsule will cause the head of the humerus to migrate superiorly during abduction and external rotation resulting in subacromial impingement.
 Subacromial impingement is where the bursa and rotator cuff impinge between the humeral head and acromion.
-Frequently have pain at night.
+Frequently people have pain at night.
 Hawkins test can be preformed with isometric internal and external rotation to confirm a 'working hypothesis' of subacromial issues.
 MRI can further add diagnostic weight if not all of the three clinical signs are present

 - rotator cuff tears (R.C.T) increase in frequency with aging (20% in 30-39 year olds, 60% in 60-69 year olds and 80% in 70-79 year olds) (Julie R Walton PhD 2011).
-Young tendon fribroblasts have a progressive collagen cross-linked matrix.
+Young tendon fibroblasts have a progressive collagen cross-linked matrix.
 There is very little renewal of collagen after 30 years of age.
-Tendon trauma results in the induction of protein kinases resulting in cell apoptosis (programmed death).
+Tendon trauma causes the induction of protein kinases resulting in cell apoptosis (programmed death).
 This can be seen around small blood vessel proliferation.
 Hypoxia induces type III collagen production which appears to be driven by immune inflammatory cytokinase markers such as IL I, IL6, IL8, MCP-1.
 This process has been referred to as a "Collagen Switch" (George Murrell 2011).
-Additionally, there seem to be some markers associated with lipid metabolism which drive degenerative tendonopathy, suggesting people who are over-weight or who have metabolic syndrom may be more susceptible to tendonopathy
+Additionally, there seem to be some markers associated with lipid metabolism which drive degenerative tendonopathy, suggesting people who are over-weight or who have metabolic syndrom (hyperlipidemia, diabetes) may be more susceptible to tendonopathy

-- the supraspinatus muscle architecture means that the tendon is more likely to degenrate on the subsurface i.e. adjacent to the head of humerus.
+- the supraspinatus muscle architecture means that the tendon is more likely to degenerate on the subsurface i.e. adjacent to the head of humerus.
 Mid substance and superior degeneration can also occur but less frequently.

 - three predictive tests for R.C.T's are supraspinatus weakness, weakness in external rotation, impingement pain in external rotation and/or internal rotation.
 Full thickness tears of <2cm2 are considered small, 2-4cm2 large and >4cm2 are 'massive and irreparable' (Prof George Murrell 2011).